rajangdavis/osvc_csharp/README.md

     2. For reading objects and [downloading one or more file attachments](#downloading-file-attachments), make a [GET request with the OSvCCSharp.Connect Object](#get)
     3. For updating objects, make a [PATCH request with the OSvCCSharp.Connect Object](#patch)
     4. For deleting objects, make a [DELETE request with the OSvCCSharp.Connect Object](#delete)
-    5. For looking up options for a given URL, make an [OPTIONS request with the OSvCCSharp.Connect Object](#options)

 2. Running ROQL queries [either 1 at a time](#osvccsharpqueryresults-example) or [multiple queries in a set](#osvccsharpqueryresultsset-example)
 3. [Running Reports](#osvccsharpanalyticsreportsresults)
 4. [Optional Settings](#optional-settings)